tianweiy/CenterPoint/README.md

 ## NEWS

+[2021-12-27] We release a multimodal fusion approach for 3D detection [MVP](https://github.com/tianweiy/MVP).
+More research to come in Spring 2022.

+[2021-12-27] A TensorRT implementation (by [Wang Hao](https://github.com/Abraham423)) of CenterPoint-PointPillar is available at [CenterPointTensorRT](https://github.com/Abraham423/CenterPointTensorRT). ~60 FPS on Waymo Open Dataset.

 [2021-06-20] The real time version of CenterPoint ranked 2nd in the Waymo Real-time 3D detection challenge (72.8 mAPH / 57.1 ms).
 The corresponding techical report is available at [URL](https://drive.google.com/file/d/1wG1zPc2PyWgBIC-dLSFbxzeZ3FhA708_/view).
-Please stay tuned for the updates.
+Code is at [URL](https://github.com/tianweiy/CenterPoint/tree/new_release)

 [2021-04-13] Better nuScenes results by fixing sync-bn bug and using stronger augmentations.
 Plese refer to [nuScenes](configs/nusc/README.md).